SandipPalit/SP-Portfolio/index.md

       <h3> Movie-Recommender </h3>
       <h6>Python, Natural Language Processing, Cosine Similarity.</h6>
       <br>
-      <h5>How the OTT platforms recommend the web series and do they know my preference?
+      <h5 style="color: white !important;">How the OTT platforms recommend the web series and do they know my preference?
       Then I became more curious about Natural Language Processing and developed this Recommendation engine.</h5>
       <br>
-      <h5>After performing pre-processing and selecting only the necessary columns, I used Cosine Similarity to find the similarity score between the movies.
+      <h5 style="color: white !important;">After performing pre-processing and selecting only the necessary columns, I used Cosine Similarity to find the similarity score between the movies.
       Then for each movie, I ranked the other movies to get the recommendations.</h5>
       <br>
       <h4 align="center">Experience it <a href="https://movierecommender-sandippalit.herokuapp.com/">Live</a>.</h4>